8area8/work-calendar/README.md

 ## Local developement

-Rather than generating the frontend at each modification, you can simply use the `cd front; npm run dev` command.
+Rather than generating the frontend at each modification, you can simply use the `cd front; npm run serve` command.
 The command will generate the front-end Nuxt server at `http://localhot:3000` with the Hot Reload.
 Run `pipenv run python manage.py runserver` to launch the backend API.

+## Authentication system

+The authentication system is strong in the backend, but very simple in the frontend.
+To access the administration components, all you have to do is connect with a username that is worth `admin`.
+It is therefore advisable to create a backend superuser whose name is `admin`.

+> **Note :** you can customize this feature in the `authenticate` method of the `auth` service (`front\src\clean_architecture\services\auth.ts`)

+In fact, the permissions system in Frontend is based on a `right` variable stored in the `localStorage`.
+The admin components expect the value `admin` for the `right` variable (`localStorage.getItem("right")`).

+> **Note :** having access to the admin components does not allow you to have write or read admin permissions.
+The backend will always act as a barrier if the frontend is hacked.

 ## Tests